orbs-network/orbs-network-typescript/README.md

 `./simulate.sh`

+* The network topology for the simulation is found at `./config/topology`.

-## Develop
+## Develop Effectively

+> After installing, when developing services actively, use this to make your life easier.

+`./watch.sh`

+* This will watch for file changes on all typescript sub projects and recompile automatically.
-It's recommended to work on all sub projects directly inside the folder `./projects`.
+* Work directly on all sub projects inside the folder `./projects`, they're separate git repos.

-> IMPORTANT: don't forget to commit and push your changes, they're all separate git repos.